Winter Beet Butternut Squash Salad

 - ⅛ cup apple cider vinegar

-- To roast butternut squash: Toss squash cubes with olive oil and place on lightly oiled baking sheet.
+- Roast butternut squash: Toss squash cubes with olive oil and place on lightly oiled baking sheet.
 Roast in oven until soft and golden brown, about 35 minutes, stirring periodically to brown all sides.
 Set aside to cool.

-- To make dressing: combine all ingredients in a blender or food processor, slowly adding in oil until dressing is well combined.
+- Make dressing: Combine all ingredients in a blender or food processor, slowly adding in oil until dressing is well combined.

-- To build salad: Combine mixed greens, onion, cranberries, and pepitas with beets and butternut squash in a large salad bowl.
+- Build salad: Combine mixed greens, onion, cranberries, and pepitas with beets and butternut squash in a large salad bowl.
 Pour dressing over salad and toss to combine, then serve

 - Tools needed: kitchen knife set, glass baking dish, ceramic baking sheets, glass mixing bowls